foggy-frost-forest/UniMoE-Audio/README.md

 ### 1.Make sure that all the weights are downloaded and the running environment is set correctly.

 ### 2.Run inference scripts:
+Before running the inference scripts, please change the `utils loading path` in the interface `UniMoE_Audio` to the path of your downloaded model.

 `inference.py`: Simplified inference function for quick single-task calls.
 ```bash